technicallyjosh/pino-http-send/README.md

 pino-http-send [options]

 Options:
   --help           Show help                                           [boolean] --version        Show version number                                 [boolean] --log, -l        log to console as well             [boolean] [default: false] --bodyType, -b   type of body to send
-                          [string] [choices: "json", "ndjson"] [default: "json"] --logstash, --ls  indicates logs are sent to logstash. `time` becomes `@timestamp`                      [boolean] [default: false] --url             url to send logs to                      [string] [required] --username, -u    basic auth username                                 [string] --password, -p    basic auth password                                 [string] --batchSize, -s   how many logs to send at a time       [number] [default: 10] --retries, -r     number of retries to do if failure     [number] [default: 5] --interval, -i    interval (in ms) to retry sending if failure [number] [default: 1000] --timeout, -t     timeout (in ms) to send logs in bucket that are not filled [number] [default: 5000] --config, -c      path to json config                                 [string]
+                          [string] [choices: "json", "ndjson"] [default: "json"] --url            url to send logs to                       [string] [required] --username, -u   basic auth username                                  [string] --password, -p   basic auth password                                  [string] --batchSize, -s  how many logs to send at a time        [number] [default: 10] --retries, -r    number of retries to do if failure      [number] [default: 5] --interval, -i   interval (in ms) to retry sending if failure [number] [default: 1000] --timeout, -t    timeout (in ms) to send logs in bucket that are not filled [number] [default: 5000] --config, -c     path to json config                                  [string]
 ```

 ## Environment Variables